Debt Management Plan UK

 You continue making your payments into your Plan each month (subsequently shared between all your creditors) until all the debt you owe is paid in full.

-When all of the debts have been paid off in full, your Debt Management Plan (DMP) comes to an end.
+When all of the debts have been paid off in full, your Debt Management Plan UK (DMP) comes to an end.

 Frequently Asked Questions About Debt Management Plan UK